 In Year 3 you have greater independence to develop your own projects.
 You will produce and promote film and theatre productions while being mentored by industry professionals.
 Industry internships will allow you to improve your skills and create contacts so you can, upon graduation, pursue a career in the arts industry.
 After graduation you will have the opportunity to further develop your special interests with post-graduate study.

-2022 ARTS MANAGEMENT APPLICATIONS WILL OPEN 21 MAY 2021 AND WILL CLOSE 1 OCTOBER 2021..
+2022 ARTS MANAGEMENT APPLICATIONS ARE NOW OPEN AND WILL CLOSE 1 OCTOBER 2021..
 We are looking for ambitious people who can see opportunities to contribute to the performing arts sector.
 Entry to the Bachelor of Performing Arts (Management) is by application, interview and a workshop.
 Applicants are asked to answer some questions outlining why they want to study at Toi Whakaari, and what, with your future goals in mind, this training will help you accomplish.
 We also require two references - either work, school and/or character references.

 Personal Statement Info: